-Find out the ingenious ways that businesses use smartphones …
+Find out some ingenious ways that businesses use smartphones

 Smartphones are smartphones.
-It doesn't matter if you're using them for business or as a consumer; it's the same snazzy piece of kit.
+It doesn't matter if you're using one for business or as a consumer, it's the same snazzy piece of kit.
 But there are differences in what you use them for and how you pay for them.

 This guide will show you some of the ways that businesses use mobiles, think about them, and set them up for their workforce.

 What is it good for?
 Absolutely … everything